wnichola/GetData-012-Course-Project/Course Project/Readme.md

 6. To create the 'R' script, at the R console, load the knitr library, and type purl("run_analysis.Rmd")

 ## Metadata Analysis and Assumptions
-1. For the analysis of the metadata of the downloaded dataset and the assumptions made, please read the run_analysis.html file.
+1. For the analysis of the metadata of the downloaded dataset and the assumptions made, please read the run_analysis.html file (or run_analysis.md).
 2. If you are familar with 'R' markdown files, the knitr will generate the run_analysis.html and display it when the Rmd is knitr.

 ## Code Book